unidoc/unipdf/README.md

 This doesn't mean the software is gratis!

-Buying a license is mandatory as soon as you develop commercial activities distributing the UniDoc software inside your product or deploying it on a network without disclosing the source code of your own applications under the AGPL license.
+Buying a license is mandatory as soon as you develop activities distributing the UniDoc software inside your product or deploying it on a network without disclosing the source code of your own applications under the AGPL license.
 These activities include:

- * developing commercial applications
- * offering paid services to customers as an application service provider
+ * offering services to customers as an application service provider
  * serving PDFs on the fly in the cloud or in a web application
  * shipping UniDoc with a closed source product